The CO2 laser is a fractional carbon dioxide laser that delivers energy to the skin in tiny, evenly spaced micro-columns.

 CO2 lasers emit an invisible beam of light that interacts with water molecules within the skin.

-The energy converts to heat, gently vaporising surface tissue and stimulating a natural healing response that replaces older cells with new ones.
+The energy converts to heat, vaporising surface tissue and stimulating a healing response that replaces older cells with new ones.

-The fractional design of the laser means only a portion of the skin surface is treated in each session, which helps balance recovery time and precision.
+The fractional design of the laser means only a portion of the skin surface is targeted in each session.
+Recovery requirements and outcomes vary between patients depending on individual factors, including skin type, procedure intensity, and post-procedure care.

 Each treatment is carried out using regulated safety protocols, including protective eyewear, local anaesthetic application, and calibrated settings matched to the patient’s skin type.